 The Great Pacific garbage patch is one of those sad things that perfectly illustrates how people can be lulled into a sense of “out of sight, out of mind”.
 From Wikipedia: The Great Pacific garbage patch, also described as the Pacific trash vortex, is a gyre of marine debris particles in the central North Pacific Ocean located roughly between 135°W to 155°W and 35°N and 42°N. The patch extends over an indeterminate area, with estimates ranging very widely depending on the degree of plastic concentration used to define the affected area.
-The patch is characterized by exceptionally high relative concentrations of pelagic plastics, chemical sludge and other debris that have… read more →
+The patch is characterized by exceptionally high relative concentrations of pelagic plastics, chemical sludge and other debris that have been trapped by the currents of the North Pacific Gyre.… read more →

 Check out this fantastic video of a monarch butterfly emerging from its Chrysalis!

 Greening your NatureHood!
 A forest planted by humans, then left to nature’s own devices, typically takes at least 100 years to mature.
 But what if we could make the process happen ten times faster?
 In this short talk, eco-entrepreneur Shubhendu Sharma explains how to create a mini-forest ecosystem anywhere.